guineec/serial-term/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/guineec/sterm.

+## License
+This program is licensed under the <a href="https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt">GNU GPLv2.0</a> as required by the use of <a href="https://rubygems.org/gems/serialport/versions/1.3.1" target="_blank">serialport</a>.